 Rue Mouffetard runs alongside a hill called Mont Sainte Genevieve that was called Mont Cetardus in ancient Roman times.
 The street is said to get its name from this hill and has been called by a number of variations of this over the centuries.

-The road on with the Rue Mouffetard Market is found was originally a Roman road that ran from Rive Gauche (south bank of the Seine) to Italy.
+The road along which the Rue Mouffetard Market is found was originally a Roman road that ran from Rive Gauche (south bank of the Seine) to Italy.
 It was in the Middle ages that a church became the centre of a small town which later became integrated into Paris and was known as the main part of the "Faubourg Saint Medard".
 The area also escaped the redevelopment that was done by Naron Haussmann during Napoleon III's reign.

 If you wish to spend a day browsing a variety of stores and partaking of fresh food made from the freshest produce, then this liveliest of Paris markets is the place to visit.
 There is really something for everyone both on the main street itself and in the Rue Mouffetard Market.
 Make sure that you take the time to visit this fascinating marketplace and street.